 4. Do you accept health insurance?

-5. Do I need to pay you upfront, or will you bill my insurance company?
+5. Do I need to pay you upfront, or will you bill my insurance company or insurance provider?

 6. What is your general philosophy and approach toward healing?